will8791/Will_Bearss_Elk_Stack_Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring_ **DVWA - 23.96.61.165/10.0.0.6**

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed.
+**Meticbeat & Filebeat.**

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+**Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to either Elasticsearch of Logstash for indexing.
+Filebeat can be used to monitor user login successes or failures or changes that have been made to the system.**

+**Metricbeat collects metrics from the operating system and other services running on the server.
+Metricbeat can show statistics on CPU usage, memory, and networks.**

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the **source** file to **destination**.
-- Update the _____ file to include...
+- Update the **configuration** file to include **the ip of your elk server.**
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to **elk server** to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_ Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
+**The playbook is metricbeat.yml.
+This file is copied to /etc/metricbeat/meticbeat.yml on the ELK server.**

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+**The ansible-configuration file is updated to make the Ansible run the playbook on a specific machine.
+In the configuration file you specify (elkservers) and the ELK server IP address.
+Filebeat points to the (webservers) IP address.**

 - _Which URL do you navigate to in order to check that the ELK server is running?
+**http://(public IP of ELK server):5601**

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._